dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 </Project>
 ```

-The changes include the addition of the `Aspire.AppHost.Sdk` SDK, the update of the `TargetFramework` property to `net9.0`, and the update of the `Aspire.Hosting.AppHost` package to version `9.0.0`.
+The changes include the addition of the `Aspire.AppHost.Sdk`, the update of the `TargetFramework` property to `net9.0`, and the update of the `Aspire.Hosting.AppHost` package to version `9.0.0`.

 ### Adjust your _Program.cs_ file

 With the introduction of .NET Aspire 9.0, there are some _breaking changes_.
-Some APIs were originally marked as experimental and are now removed, while other APIs are now attributed as <xref:System.ObsoleteAttribute> with details on new replacement APIs.
-You need to adjust your _Program.cs_ file to use the new APIs.
+Some APIs were originally marked as experimental (with the <xref:System.Diagnostics.CodeAnalysis.ExperimentalAttribute>) and are now removed, while other APIs are now attributed as <xref:System.ObsoleteAttribute> with details on new replacement APIs.
+You need to adjust your _Program.cs_ file (and potentially other affected APIs) to use the new APIs.
 If you're using the Upgrade Assistant to upgrade your projects, it automatically adjusts your _Program.cs_ file in most cases.

 For the complete list of breaking changes in .NET Aspire 9.0, see [Breaking changes in .NET Aspire 9.0](../compatibility/9.0/index.md).